Alejogb1/job-board/blog-data/how-to-customize-app-wide-behaviors-when-running-a-rake-task-in-rails.md

 id: "how-to-customize-app-wide-behaviors-when-running-a-rake-task-in-rails"
 ---

-alright, so you're looking at customizing app-wide behaviors when running rake tasks in rails. i've been there, done that, got the t-shirt – and probably a few scars from debugging. let's break it down.
+, so you're looking at customizing app-wide behaviors when running rake tasks in rails. i've been there, done that, got the t-shirt – and probably a few scars from debugging. let's break it down.

 the core issue you're hitting is that rake tasks often operate outside the normal rails application lifecycle. you're not dealing with a typical web request where the full stack is loaded and initialized. this means things like your app's configuration, active record connections, and even some initializers might not be behaving as you’d expect. sometimes, they're not even loaded at all.